 Most DSLR photographers prefer the versatility of zoom rather than prime lenses, and that’s where most of the action is in the telephoto sector.
-Choices range from modest zoom ranges with ‘fast’ aperture ratings to super-telephoto zooms that stretch to 500mm for comparatively mighty reach.
+Choices for Nikon DSLR users range from modest zoom ranges with ‘fast’ aperture ratings to super-telephoto zooms that stretch to 500mm for comparatively mighty reach.
+Here we round up the best telephoto lenses for Nikon DSLRs – all with a Nikon F-mount, and including models made by Tamron, Sigma and Nikon.

 There are actually a number of hyper-telephoto 150-600mm lenses on the market as well, but we have a separate buyer’s guide for those: the best 150-600mm lenses.